 - 1/4 cup corn starch

-To a mixing bowl with hand blender or stand mixer add the butter and sugar.
+To a mixing bowl with hand blender or stand mixer add the butter, sugar, oil and vanilla.
 Cream until the sugar is dissolved and smooth then add the egg and mix in well.
 Don't over mix.

-Use a spatula to fold in the cocoa powder, flour, corn starch and salt.
+Use a spatula to fold in the salt, cocoa powder, flour and corn starch

 Mix until there is no flour visible.